Tuncay Şanlı: Middlesbrough

 The 2008–09 season saw him pick up all four of the club's major awards for 2009: the Players Player of the Year, Garmin Player of the Year, the Middlesbrough F.C.
 Official Supporters' Club Prize and the Terrace Legends Award.
 He won the Player of the Year with a massive 75% of the vote.

 Although the 2008–09 season was a successful one for Tuncay, Middlesbrough were relegated to the Championship after a terrible season, which saw them create a new club-record, and match a League record of 12 consecutive away defeats.
 Tuncay had expressed his desire to continue playing in the Premier League.
 However, he began the 2009–10 season as a Boro player and played in 3 matches in the Championship, coming on as a substitute in all 3 games.
 He scored two goals in the process: the third goal in a 3–0 victory away to Swansea City in the second league game of the season, and the following week, scored the first goal in a 2–0 victory against Doncaster Rovers, scoring within 60 seconds of coming on.

-He turned down the chance to move abroad, after German Bundesliga clubs Wolfsburg and Stuttgart and Spanish La Liga side Villareal making offers for him, in favour of staying in England.
+He turned down the chance to move abroad, after German Bundesliga clubs Wolfsburg and Stuttgart and Spanish La Liga side Villarreal making offers for him, in favour of staying in England.
 Prior to the end of the transfer window, he left Middlesbrough and joined Premier League side Stoke City.